Lesson Plan - Get It!

 As sign language spread, different regions developed different versions that suited their needs.
 Each version grew and added to its vocabulary, and now there are at least 138 types of sign language, with high estimates placing the total near 300.

-If you live in the United States, you're likely to see American Sign Language (ASL).
-If you live in England, you'll see British Sign Language (BSL).
+If you live in the United States, you will likely see American Sign Language (ASL).
+You'll see British Sign Language (BSL) if you live in England.
 Many remote communities have developed a type of sign language that does not fall under one of the formalized languages, which is why the high estimate reaches 300.

 For the rest of this lesson, we will mostly address ASL.